 Our eleventh interview features Nebraska Senator Ben Sasse.
 We discuss his background, his recently published book, thoughts on conservative ideology, pressing issues facing the country, and the recently passed tax reform bill.

-Our ninth interview features William Inboden, Executive Director of the Clements Center for National Security and Professor of Public Affairs at the University of Texas at Austin.
+Our tenth interview features William Inboden, Executive Director of the Clements Center for National Security and Professor of Public Affairs at the University of Texas at Austin.
 We discuss the changing international nature of the US presidency, religious freedom, and the increasing military threats of China and Russia.

 Our eighth interview features Justice Mims, the hundredth justice of the Virginia Supreme Court.
 We discuss his background, judicial philosophy, and the Virginia State Constitution.